robotframework/robotframework-RFCP-syllabus/Chapter_2_Getting_Started.md

 ### Named Arguments

 > [!IMPORTANT]
-> LXX Understand the concept of how to set argument values named.
+> LXX Understand the concept of named arguments and how to set argument values by their name.
 (K2)

 Keyword Calls with non-obvious arguments should use named argument calls if possible.
 Also setting one optional argument but leaving the others at their default value is an indication to use named arguments.